mongodb/docs-sample-apps/mflix/server/java-spring/src/test/java/com/mongodb/samplemflix/integration/README.md

-# Atlas Search Integration Tests
+# MongoDB Search Integration Tests

-This directory contains integration tests for MongoDB Atlas Search functionality.
+This directory contains integration tests for MongoDB Search functionality.

 ## Overview

-The `AtlasSearchIntegrationTest` class tests the Atlas Search endpoints with a real MongoDB Atlas instance.
+The `MongoDBSearchIntegrationTest` class tests the MongoDB Search endpoints with a real MongoDB Atlas instance.
 These tests verify that:

-1. The Atlas Search index is created correctly
+1. The MongoDB Search index is created correctly
 2. The index becomes ready for use (using polling)
 3. The `/search` endpoint returns correct results
 4. Pagination works correctly